JDitto95/HabitTracker/api-notes.md

 ## by friday afternoon:
+>should be able to
+list,
+>DONE<
+ create,
+ url,view
+ view,
+ update
->should be able to list, create, view, update and delete habits via API.
+ and delete habits via API.
 -using insomnia to do these requests.
 ## by monday evening